statchamber/sillywriter/README.md

 ## info

-simple but effective chapter-based story writing app with AI compatibility
+simple but effective chapter-based story writing frontend with AI compatibility

 made to be easy to use, while all the complicated stuff happens behind the scenes